honwhy/honwhy.wang/_posts/2018-09-07-use-bc-provider-xmlsignature.md

 }
 ```

-If use `xmlsec` and want to supply your own Provider to make signature, it will be less effort to hook into the *Architecture*.
-It will be making more sense when you extends `SignatureAlgorithm` class, supply your engine and override the following methods,
+If use `xmlsec` and want to supply your own Provider to make signature, it will be less effort to hook into the *Architecture*. and also making more sense when you extends `SignatureAlgorithm` class, supply your *engine* to override the following methods,

 ```java
     @Override